-The State of Oregon will begin its budget-setting process for the 2021-23 biennium in the spring of 2020 when the seven public universities submit a consolidated funding request to the Higher Education Coordinating Commission (HECC).
-The HECC will use that request to formulate a submission to Governor Kate Brown, who will release her recommended budget in December 2020.
-The Legislature will use her budget as a basis for their final decisions in the 2021 legislative session.
+The State of Oregon began its budget-setting process for the 2021-23 biennium in the spring of 2020 when the seven public universities submitted a consolidated funding request to the Higher Education Coordinating Commission (HECC).
+The HECC used that request to formulate a submission to Governor Kate Brown, who released her recommended budget in December 2020.
+The Legislature used her budget as a basis for their final decisions in the 2021 legislative session.

-If you are interested in helping out with this effort, please reach out to either your ASUO representatives or one of the TFAB representatives who can help connect you with legislative staffers working on this issue.
+If you are interested in helping out with efforts to increase funding for higher education in Oregon, please reach out to either your ASUO representatives or one of the TFAB representatives who can help connect you with legislative staffers working on this issue.

 State Appropriation in Actual and CPI-adjusted Dollars, FY90 to FY22

 State Appropriation and Resident Tuition (net: after remissions) Revenue per Student FTE

 State Appropriation and Resident and Nonresident Tuition (net: after remissions) Revenue per Student FTE